Early emission characterization of TDE 2025aarm: Analysis

-The behavior after maximum is in line with the described properties of TDEs H+He by \cite{charalampopoulos2022detailed}.
-Both the H$\alpha$ and \ion{He}{i} $\lambda 5876$ lines peak $\ge 24$ days from $t_p$, although sparse sampling hinders the exact estimation of the time lag.
+We subtracted the host light using the spectrum from DESI Data Release 1 (ID: 2842392105320449; \citealt{abdul2025data}).
+We fit the spectral features of the continuum-subtracted spectra with \texttt{PyQSOFit} \citep{2018ascl.soft09008G} to extract their relevant information, luminosity, full width at half maximum (FWHM), and offset as well as to track their evolution (Fig.~\ref{fig:lines}).
+The behavior of the lines after maximum is in concert with the described properties of TDEs H+He.
+They are broad, with an FWHM on the order of $10^3 - 10^4 \rm\, km \, s^{-1}$ and an increasing broadening over time.
+The luminosity of each line increases with time, reaching the peak between 11 -- 24 days post $t_{\rm p}$, although sparse sampling hinders the exact estimation of the time lag.
 The lag time roughly follows $\tau \sim r/c$ \citep{charalampopoulos2022detailed}.
-For TDE2025aarm this translates into $r = 7 \times 10^{16}$ cm, two orders of magnitude higher than the black-body radius. \cite{charalampopoulos2022detailed} noticed that the evolution of the spectral lines and the photospheric evolution are correlated, and the lag can be interpreted as low electron density reprocessing material with high recombination times.
-The correlation between spectral lines and photosphere can also be seen in the \ion{He}{ii}/H$\alpha$ ratio, which becomes stronger as the photospheric radius recedes, with values $\le 1$.
+For TDE~2025aarm this translates into $r = 7 \times 10^{16}$ cm, which is two orders of magnitude higher than the blackbody radius. \cite{charalampopoulos2022detailed} noticed that the evolution of the spectral lines and the photospheric evolution are correlated, and the lag can be interpreted as low electron density reprocessing material with high recombination times.
+The correlation between spectral lines and the photosphere can also be seen in the \ion{He}{ii}/H$\alpha$ ratio, which is higher when the radius is expanding (receding) before (after) the peak and lower when the radius is at its peak.
 This hints at a stratified emitting structure, with Helium closer to the BH that becomes stronger when the photosphere recedes.
+Finally, all the lines are red- or blue-shifted and have a generally decreasing trend after the peak toward null.